Given its enormous size alone, there are plenty of best hidden vacation spots in the US, scattered across the west, mid-west, and east coasts.

 Among the many easy day trips from Seattle is Port Townsend, one of the most beautiful cities in Washington on the Quimper Peninsula in Jefferson County.
 It is one of the scarcely populated cities, with thousands of inhabitants calling it home.

-Other parks for the best outdoor activities are Fort Flagler Historical State Park and Fort Port Townsend.
+Fort Flagler Historical State Park and Fort Port Townsend are other parks for the best outdoor activities.
 Check out Jefferson Museum of Art & History and Port Townsend Marine Science Center, known for its tidal sea pool.

 Take a Port Townsend Brewing Co tour for tasting local breweries, or visit one of the vineyards if you are more of a wine person.